 - Cuts a broad 28-inch-wide swath of snow with each pass

-- Trigger-controlled Touch N’ Turn power steering makes changing directions quick and easy
+- Trigger-controlled power steering makes changing directions easy

-While keeping rocks out of the spinning tines is crucial when snow-blowing a gravel driveway, so too is getting traction on this loose material, which is why the Storm Tracker 2890 is such an ideal option.
-The track system creates more surface contact with the ground and significantly more traction than a set of wheels.
-We noticed a significant difference on icy inclines where many other tires would spin and struggle.
-Like other quality snow blowers designed to work on gravel surfaces, the Storm Tracker is equipped with adjustable skid shoes that keep the spinning auger blade above loose gravel.
+While keeping rocks out of spinning tines is crucial when snow-blowing a gravel driveway, getting traction on this loose material is also important, which is why the Storm Tracker 2890 is such an ideal option.
+The track system creates more surface contact with the ground than a set of wheels, leading to significantly more traction on icy inclines where tires tend to spin and struggle.
+Like other quality snow blowers designed to work on gravel surfaces, the Storm Tracker is equipped with adjustable skid shoes that create necessary clearance for the spinning auger blade.

 Runner-Up